Campus Safety on Community Colleges

 While each community college campus has its own unique safety and security protocols, most schools provide students with fundamental officers, resources, and security measures.

-This video offers an overview of Henry Ford Community College.
+This video offers an overview of Henry Ford Community College in Dearborn, Michigan.

-This video offers an overview of Broward Community College.
+This video offers an overview of Broward College in Fort Lauderdale, Florida.

 Community College Campus Safety Tips

-As Washtenaw Community College Campus Security experts explain, every community college student can take advantage of simple steps to improve one’s personal safety.
-First, students should bring a lock to school, if choosing to use school/campus designated lockers.
-Adding to this, students should put their names on all possessions, including books.
+As Washtenaw Community College Campus Security experts explain, every community college student can take advantage of simple steps to improve one’s safety.
+First, students should bring a lock to school if they use school/campus-designated lockers.
+In addition, students should put their names on all their possessions, including books.
 As the officials reveal, “many ‘found’ items are discarded each semester because no one claims them.”

-Also, in order to avoid any items from being lost or stolen, students should never carry more money or items than necessary, and should never leave items unattended in either a class, library, or other campus setting.
-Some students have even been known to leave expensive laptops unattended, as students take a study break or a bathroom break.
-This casual error can cost a student thousands of dollars in costs if the laptop is stolen or damaged.
+Also, to avoid any items from being lost or stolen, students should never carry more money or items than necessary.
+They should never leave items unattended in a class, library, or other campus setting.
+Some students have even been known to leave expensive laptops unattended as students take a study break or a bathroom break.
+This casual error can cost a student thousands of dollars if the computer is stolen or damaged.

-In maintaining one’s personal safety, students should be sure to avoid walking alone after dark.
-If one is forced to walk alone, students should plan to park their car beneath parking lights prior to class.
-Also, students should try to park close to their classroom door’s exit, so that one is not forced to walk very far alone.
-Adding to this, students at WCC, in addition to other community colleges across the country, can take advantage of the campus security resource officers/volunteers, who can walk students to and/or from one location to another after dark in order to increase each student’s safety.
+To maintain one’s safety, students should avoid walking alone after dark.
+If one is forced to walk alone, students should plan to park their car beneath parking lights before class.
+Also, students should try to park close to their classroom door’s exit so that one is not forced to walk very far alone.
+Adding to this, students at WCC, in addition to other community colleges across the country, can take advantage of the campus security resource officers/volunteers, who can walk students to and/or from one location to another after dark to increase each student’s safety.

-In regards to electronic and technological safety, Washtenaw Community College recommends that all students keep their passwords, school-issued and otherwise, completely private.
+Regarding electronic and technological safety, Washtenaw Community College recommends that all students keep their passwords, school-issued and otherwise, completely private.
 Some students often share passwords with friends; this can be a dangerous and costly choice.
-Additionally, students should be sure to check their accounts and personal data from a secured internet connection regularly on online sites; this allows students to ensure that their information is safe and protected.
+Additionally, students should check their accounts and personal data regularly from a secured internet connection on online sites; this allows students to ensure that their information is safe and protected.

-This video offers an overview of Washtenaw Community College.
+This video offers an overview of Washtenaw Community College in Ann Arbor, Michigan.

 comments powered by Disqus